 Professional Practice days provide teachers with release from their scheduled duties (all duties which would have been otherwise scheduled, including teaching) to focus on the improved delivery of high quality teaching and learning.

-The proposed Victorian Government Schools Agreement 2022, if approved by the Fair Work Commission, provides teachers with three professional practice days in 2022, two professional practice days in 2023 and one professional practice day in 2024 and beyond.
+The Victorian Government Schools Agreement 2022 provides teachers with two professional practice days in 2023 and one professional practice day in 2024 and beyond.

 Professional Practice days are pro rata for a teacher employed part-time.
 For example, a teacher who works at a time fraction of 0.5 FTE is entitled to one half day per term.
-Professional Practice days are not pupil free days.
+Professional Practice days are not pupil free days, unless it is scheduled as a common day for all teachers as outlined below.

 - assessment of student learning